-2.2 Bag Limits
+2.6.1 Bag Limits

 The Council may want to evaluate the bag limit for red snapper on charter vessels.
 Should the Council intend to continue managing charter vessels with fishing seasons and bag limits, the Council could reduce the red snapper bag limit on charter vessels to 1 fish per person per day.
 The benefits of reducing the bag limit include reducing fishing pressure by slowing the rate of harvest, and extending the season.
 Reducing the bag limit could provide for a longer red snapper fishing season, and provide more individual anglers the opportunity to catch and retain a red snapper.
 However, extending the fishing season is more likely to occur if most anglers on charter vessels are currently catching the bag limit.
-As an example, previous analyses conducted in January 2013 estimated a 42% reduction in for-hire (charter vessels and headboats) red snapper landings if the bag limit was reduced to one fish.
+As an example, previous analyses estimated a 42% reduction in charter vessel (excluding headboats) red snapper landings if the bag limit was reduced to one fish (SERO-LAPP-2012-11).

 The drawbacks to reducing the bag limit include increased discards.
-Also, high-grading to keep larger fish would be expected to occur more often under a smaller bag limit and will contribute to discards, thereby reducing the benefits of a smaller bag limit.
-Finally, anglers may want to keep more fish and object to a smaller bag limit.
+High-grading to keep larger fish would be expected to occur more often under a lower bag limit and would contribute to discard mortality, thereby reducing the benefits of a lower bag limit.
+Also, anglers may want to keep more fish and object to a lower bag limit.
+The Council has previously considered and rejected a reduction to the bag limit for the entire recreational sector for the purpose of extending the fishing season.

-Should the Council select an allocation-based management approach, a bag limit would not be necessary, although it could be a component of such a program.
+Should the Council select an allocation-based management approach a bag limit would not be necessary, although it could be a component of such a program.
 With the allocation assigned to charter vessels for their angler passengers, charter operators may wish to use the available quota in different ways.
 For example, one charter operator may prefer to provide anglers with access to one fish per trip, thereby increasing the number of anglers able to retain a red snapper, while other operators may have angling customers who prefer two fish per trip.